 3. Structure of the Executive Board

-The size of the EB may, upon consultation with the Advisory Board, be changed by a majority vote of the current EB and after consultation with the project partners
+The size of the EB may, upon consultation with the Advisory Council, be changed by a majority vote of the current EB and after consultation with the project partners.

 Where an EB member leaves for any reason, the remaining EB members shall appoint by consensus, and after consultation with the Advisory Council, a replacement.
 In case it is the Chair that leaves, the replacement will take place accordingly to the appointment procedure of the Chair foreseen above.

 4. Decision-making process of the Executive Board